 An industrial placement year is a great way to help you decide what kind of career you might like when you graduate.
 As well as giving you the opportunity to develop your own skills, you’ll gain a real insight into working life in a particular company or sector.
-Work experience is key to securing a graduate vacancy, with 90% of the country's top graduate employers offering paid work experience programmes for students (High Fliers Research, 2017).
+More than four-fifths of the country’s top graduate employers are offering paid work experience programmes for students and recent graduates.
+The number of work experience places available at the UK’s leading graduate employers is expected to increase by 1.8% in 2019 (High Fliers Research, 2018).

 All of our degrees allow you to undertake a placement year as part of your degree (either in the third year of the BEng or the third or fourth year of the MEng).
 Our Employability Team will provide you with a comprehensive work placement support service whilst you’re looking for a placement.
 This includes:

 - access to placement lectures